Rugby: Jacob Umaga named in England squad

 "That's not a concern for me.
 My concern is picking the best players, then the best players coming in and competing hard, playing with pride and passion for England.
 It's obviously disturbing for the club competition, but I'm sure, like everything else, it'll work itself out."

-With seven Saracens players included and all facing uncertain futures the relegation saga engulfing the club could prove a major distraction for Jones to confront throughout the Six Nations.
+With seven Saracens players included, and all facing uncertain futures, the relegation saga engulfing European rugby could prove a major distraction for Jones to confront throughout the Six Nations.

 "My issue is to pick the squad today and then pick the 23 against France.
 When the appropriate time to make a selection that possibly involves players from the Championship we'll make a decision on it."

-England also announced forwards coach Steve Borthwick will switch to a skills role for the Six Nations and finish at end of this season.
-Borthwick is expected to join the Leicester Tigers, and will be replaced Melbourne Storm assistant coach Jason Ryles who will have a specific focus on the breakdown.
+England also confirmed forwards coach Steve Borthwick will switch to a skills role for the Six Nations and finish at end of this season.
+Borthwick is expected to join the Leicester Tigers, and will be replaced by Melbourne Storm assistant coach Jason Ryles who will assume a specific breakdown focus.

 England Six Nations squad: